-Galaxy’s Edge Rides and Attractions:
+Galaxy’s Edge Rides and Attractions

-There are 2 Attractions in Galaxy’s Edge:
+The 2 Attractions in Galaxy’s Edge area:

-Millennium Falcon: Smuggler’s Run:
+Millennium Falcon: Smuggler’s Run

 Have you ever wanted to board and pilot the most iconic spaceship in cinematic history?
 Now you have that chance!

-Queue and Pre-Show – Disney has built an elaborate pre-show for Smuggler’s Run including a full-sized Millennium Falcon outside the entrance to the attraction.
-After that you’re brought into Ohnaka Transport Solutions where the Hondo Ohnaka audio-animatronic is waiting for you to give you your smuggling mission.
+Disney has built an elaborate pre-show for Smuggler’s Run including a full-sized Millennium Falcon outside the entrance to the attraction.
+This ride also might have the best attraction queue in any Disney park, it’s that good!

-The realism is incredible!
 We could have spent hours wandering the halls of the Falcon, just exploring all the details to be found.
 We also loved sitting on this bench where you can pretend to play a game of “hologram chess” just like in A New Hope.

 Once you enter there are three jobs to do:

-- Pilots: Making the jump to hyperspace
+- Pilots: Driving the Falcon and making the jump to hyperspace

 - Gunners: Shooting down the incoming TIE Fighters

 - Engineers: Repairing any damage taken by TIE Fighters